♦ Compliance & Bonuses ♦

-US sweepstakes promotions must offer a free way to enter or receive promotional entries.
-At social and sweepstakes casinos, that often means you can obtain Sweeps Coins without buying Gold Coins—typically through a postal request or another documented alternate method.
+US sweepstakes promotions use a free-entry path so people can enter or receive promotional entries without a purchase.
+At social and sweepstakes casinos, that often means you can obtain Sweeps Coins without buying Gold Coins - typically through a postal request or another documented alternate method.

 Operators cap how many AMOE requests you can send per day, week, or promotion.
 Household limits may apply.
 Duplicate or automated submissions often violate rules and can risk account closure.
 Play it straight: follow the published limits and keep documentation.